-One of the reasons it is difficult for larger companies to become more entrepreneurial is because many have given their legal departments too much control.
-In their well-meaning desire to mitigate liability and avoid litigation, compliance often gets the last word on anything creative or out of the ordinary, allowing the legal department to sit in judgment over any new idea.
+Larger companies find it difficult to become more entrepreneurial.
+One of the reasons is that many have given their legal departments too much control.
+In their well-meaning desire to mitigate liability and avoid litigation, compliance often gets the last word on anything creative or out of the ordinary.
+This allows the legal department to sit in judgment over any new idea.
 They stop many a new idea by simply doing their job of protecting the company.

-Often they take a passive role, waiting for ideas to be presented to them because “everything has to go through compliance.”
+Often they take a passive role, waiting for ideas to be presented to them.
+Because “everything has to go through compliance.”
 In this case, they don’t actually create anything, but they can stop anything.
-Many creative people are discouraged from making suggestions because they know they will “get stuck” in compliance, thus earning them the nickname “the sales prevention department.”
+This discourages many creative people from making suggestions.
+That’s because they know they will “get stuck” in compliance, thus earning them the nickname “the sales prevention department.”

 What makes matters worse is that the more the company has to lose, the more power the compliance people get until it’s hard to tell who is really running the company.
 Even though the company’s very existence is based on remaining relevant and cutting edge, Legal is not paid on production or sales performance.